-In less than three months, I will be a college graduate.
+In less than three months, I’ll be a college graduate.
 I’m not planning to get my master’s degree or my doctorate degree.
 “School” will become a forgotten word in my vocabulary (hopefully).
-And I will officially become an adult.
+And I’ll officially become an adult.

-Some soon-to-be-college-grads that I know already have plans for the future.
-They already have a job lined up, or they’ve already met Mr. Right, or they’ve already chosen to further their education.
+Some soon-to-be-college-grads whom I know have plans for the future already.
+They already have jobs lined up, they’ve already met Mr. Right, or they’ve already chosen to further their education.
 But I don’t have anything set for my life after April.
 And that scares me.

-Fear #1: I will hate my job after college.
+Fear #1: I’ll hate my job after college.

-For the past however many months, I’ve had a nagging fear that I’ll despise whatever job I’m able to find after I graduate.
+For the past several months, I’ve had a nagging fear that I’ll despise whatever job I’m able to find after I graduate.
 Of course, maybe I won’t be able to even find a job.
 That’s a very real possibility, and it’s super scary.
-But, if I do find a job, what if it’s the worst job I’ve ever had?
+But if I do find a job, what if it’s the worst job that I’ve ever had?

-I thought my job at Panera Bread was the worst job ever, but maybe working at _____ company will be worse.
-Maybe my boss will be a jerk, or maybe my hours will be long, or maybe I will be insanely bored at work (which is a major fear for me).
+I thought that my job at a fast casual restaurant in high school was the worst job ever, but maybe working at _____ company will be worse.
+Maybe my boss will be a jerk, my hours will be long, or I’ll be insanely bored (which is a major fear for me).

-What if I become the person who lives for 5:00 or the person who lives for Friday?
-(To be honest, I already do as a college student…) But what about 9:00 A.M. through 4:59 P.M.?
+What if I become the person who lives for 5:00 PM or the person who lives for Friday?
+(To be honest, I already do as a college student, ahem.)
+But what about 9:00 AM through 4:59 PM?
 What about Monday through Thursday?
-I feel like most adults, even those who enjoy their jobs, still get excited when they can clock out and when the weekend arrives.
+I feel like most adults—even the ones who enjoy their jobs—still get excited when they can clock out and when the weekend arrives.

 Fear #2: I won’t be able to find a husband after college.

-Mmm, I completely understand if you have this fear.
-After all, you’re leaving the huge pool of eligible bachelors to enter an unknown pool.
-Maybe the unknown pool is filled with mean sharks, or maybe it is filled with itty bitty fishes.
+I completely understand if you have this fear.
+After all, you’re leaving a huge pool of eligible bachelors to enter an unknown pool.
+Maybe the unknown pool is filled with mean sharks, or maybe it’s filled with tiny fish.
 Either way, you won’t know unless you step in.

-Don’t be the girl who practically lives in her cubicle because she’s trying to forget that she’s single.
+So don’t be the girl who practically lives in her cubicle because she’s trying to forget that she’s single.
 Don’t be the girl who only shows up for the 60-minute worship service on Sunday and rushes to her car afterward to escape from people.
-Don’t be the girl who spends all her evenings and weekends watching romcoms or videos of cats.
+Don’t be the girl who spends all her evenings and weekends watching romcoms or videos of cats by herself.

 Be the girl who gets involved in work activities, church activities, and community activities.
 The options are endless for where you’ll meet Prince Charming.
 But you can’t meet him if you’re always hiding in your ivory tower.
 Only Rapunzel could get away with that.